 I am happy to support the Bill.
 I welcome the removal of unnecessary duplicative practice and recognise that, if passed, the Bill will facilitate a more efficient registration of births and deaths.
 I also welcome the broad support for this change, including from the Government.
 As a new Member of Parliament, I have taken great encouragement from seeing the House working cross-party today.
 I commend in particular the hon.
 Member for Croydon Central (Sarah Jones) for her elegant and supportive speech.

 I am pleased that the actions the Bill seeks to take will save up to £170 million.
 As my hon.
 Friend the Member for Hyndburn (Sara Britcliffe) put it strongly, that is extremely beneficial to our communities.
-Of course, birth and death registers are run by local councils.
-In my constituency, it is by Wrexham County Borough Council and Denbighshire County Council.
+Of course, birth and death registers are run by local councils—in my constituency, by Wrexham County Borough Council and Denbighshire County Council.
 I take the opportunity to pay tribute to the sensitive and efficient way in which they conduct that business.
 It gives me great pleasure to support the Bill.

 It is a pleasure to speak on behalf of the Government in the debate.
 Like the hon Member for Croydon Central (Sarah Jones), I was feeling slightly youthful when I heard about my right hon.
 Friend the Member for Sutton Coldfield (Mr Mitchell) presenting a private Member’s Bill in 1991.
 I felt even more youthful when the hon.
 Member for Croydon Central said she was revising for A-levels in 1991, because I was in my first year at secondary school.
 Then came the speech of my hon.
 Friend the Member for Hyndburn (Sara Britcliffe).

 I congratulate my right hon Friend the Member for Sutton Coldfield on bringing forward his Bill on birth and death registration.
 The Government wholeheartedly support it.
 I thank him for raising the profile of the need to reform the way in which births and deaths are registered in future by not only removing the requirement for paper registers and moving to digital methods of registration but allowing us to remove some of the requirements that are now rather antiquated and, as we have seen in recent times, have had an impact.
 I also thank all hon.
 Members for their contributions.
 I particularly look forward to the detailed and forensic scrutiny that my hon.
-Friend the Member for Christchurch (Sir Christopher Chope) will give to the Bill and any subsequent regulations, having had on many occasions the pleasure and the benefit of hearing his scrutiny of such Bills on a Friday in this Chamber.
+Friend the Member for Christchurch (Sir Christopher Chope) will give to the Bill and any subsequent regulations, having had on many occasions the pleasure and the benefit of hearing his scrutiny of such Bills on Fridays in this Chamber.

 It is an important issue.
 The current system of registering births and deaths is wholly outdated, based on a paper process first set up in 1837.
 We do need to move forward.
-As has already been said, an electronic register—the registration online system—is already in place and has been used by registrars to register births and deaths since 2009 in parallel with the paper registers.
+As has already been said, an electronic register—the Registration Online system—is already in place and has been used by registrars to register births and deaths since 2009 in parallel with the paper registers.
 However, due to the requirements in primary legislation, a paper record of the event must also be kept.
 That is duplication of effort for registrars.
 We wish to rectify this anomaly, which can be done only by amending primary legislation.

 I reassure the House that the RON system is mature and the infrastructure is well constructed to resist failures.
 It has high levels of resilience, incorporating multiple back-up systems at the application, hardware and data levels, and robust measures are in place to protect the data that it holds.
 It is perhaps worth noting that civil partnerships—a more modern concept, created in 2005—are all held in an electronic form of register, given that they were created in the modern era.